 cat file2.txt #Showing contents of the file2.txt

-In the preceding image, you can see that the output of the ncal command has been redirected to the file2.txt file.
-Then the cat command has printed the contents of the file2.txt file on the terminal.
+In the preceding image, you can see that the command output has been redirected to the file2.txt file & printed on the terminal.

 Example 03: Input Parameter Counter Symbol in Bash Script